ES EN

 Throughout my body, it's similar to the colors when touched on my face, but it's a rainbow of colors.
 On the back of my body, it has that dark background and reminds me of the taste of jawbreakers at times."

-(Source: This post and comment on the online debate platform Reddit/Synesthesia.
+(Source: This post and comment on the Synesthesia subReddit.
 2022.)

 A synesthete who perceives colours when they touch things